Richard Montgomery: Places

 Richard Montgomery High School in Rockville, Maryland, bears his name, itself located in the county named after him, Montgomery County.
 Montgomery Place, a mansion in Barrytown, New York, was constructed in 1803 and named in his honor by his widow.
 General Montgomery had planned it before his departure from Grassmere in 1775, and construction was originally planned to start in 1776.

-Montgomery Street in Savannah, Georgia, is named for him.
+Montgomery Street in Savannah, Georgia and Montgomery Street in Trenton, New Jersey are both named for him.